Last Updated on July 28, 2022 by Michelle Ball

 Don’t neglect student bullying.
 Step in to get it handled.
 Parents must take control to the degree they can, or a student may be left hanging beaten from a fence or worse.

-Michelle Ball, lawyer for students, assists with stopping bullying at school, harassment, discrimination, maltreatment and other school problems.
-Being a school attorney in Sacramento, she can help throughout California, in towns such as Manteca, Chico, Bakersfield, Irvine, Los Angeles, San Diego, San Francisco, Roseville and other locations.
+Michelle Ball, student lawyer, assists with bullying at school, harassment, discrimination, maltreatment and other school problems.
+Being an education attorney in Sacramento, she can help throughout California, in towns such as Manteca, Chico, Bakersfield, Irvine, Los Angeles, San Diego, San Francisco, Roseville and other locations.

 [originally published on February 2, 2011]